Documenting the American South Logo

 Page 42

 at these weeds.
-And after we passed I leaned over and looked out the back window, and they were all throwing their hoes down on the ground in disgust [laughter].
-So this illustrated to me that a show was being put on for us.
+And after we passed I leaned over and looked out the back window, and they were all throwing their hoes down on the ground in disgust.
+[Laughter] So this illustrated to me that a show was being put on for us.
 And the longer I stayed the more I realized that there was something synthetic, something deceptive about this whole operation, and I became harshly critical.
 Remember this was in the early stages of our involvement in the war.
 And I did go to President Kennedy after his election and say that in my view our national security was not involved there, and that if it were we were allied with a weak and a corrupt regime, an authoritarian dictatorship that demonstrated no regard for human rights or civil rights or individual dignity.
-Well, with this beginning I developed a questioning, and from a very critical point of view.
+Well, with this beginning I developed a questioning, and formed a very critical point of view.
 As a member of the Senate Foreign Relations Committee I was entitled to the secret information available.
-One man who gave me unstintingly (insofar as I could tell from the stand of security information) was the head of the CIA, Dick Helms.
+One man who gave me unstintingly—insofar as I could tell from the stand of security information—was the head of the CIA, Dick Helms.
 Ultimately, after the Pentagon Papers were released, I found little new in them.
 They did, however, show that Helms had been the most accurate adviser of both the President and the Senate on the question of aid to Vietnam.
-[Omission]

 ALBERT GORE: